Pier Luigi Nimis: Honours and awards

 From 1987 until 1993 Nimis was president of the Italian Lichen Society, as well as one of its founders; editor-in-chief of the International Lichenological Newsletter (1997-2000), he was president of the International Association for Lichenology from 2000 until 2004.
-In 1993 he was awarded the OPTIMA Silver Medal for the best book on the phytotaxonomy of the Mediterranean area published in the preceding three years, the International Ferrari-Soave Prize for Biology from the Academy of Sciences of Turin in 2009, and the Acharius Medal in 2014.
+He was awarded the OPTIMA Silver Medal for the best book on the phytotaxonomy of the Mediterranean area published in the preceding three years (Sevilla, 1993), the International Ferrari-Soave Prize for Biology from the Academy of Sciences of Turin (2009), and the Acharius Medal for lifelong achievement in Lichenology (Bangkok, 2014).